addinikio/welcome/README.md

 ## Sharing

-You are free to share the IP address to trusted individuals
+You are free to share the IP address to trusted individuals.

 ## Rules